MPriess/crsmithdev.com/resources/posts/2013-08-25-a-refresh-of-crsmith-dev-com.markdown

           [:li "Functional programming"]
           ; ...

-Note that a separate download is required for Clojure support, as it is provided by an extension.

 ### Deployment

-Deployment is extremely straightforward.
-I cleared out my existing [crsmithdev.github.com](https://github.com/crsmithdev/crsmithdev.github.com), and copied over all the files from the `html` directory, being sure to add a CNAME file referencing my [crsmithdev.com](http://crsmithdev.com) domain so Pages will work correctly under it.
-One push later and all was up and running.
+Deployment to GitHub Pages was very straightforward.
+I nuked my existing [crsmithdev.github.com](https://github.com/crsmithdev/crsmithdev.github.com) master and copied over all the files from the `html` directory, being sure to add a CNAME file referencing my [crsmithdev.com](http://crsmithdev.com) domain so Pages would work currently under it.
+One push and the site was up and running.

 ### Future work

-I'm much happier with the look and feature set of the site now
+I'm much happier with the site now, but still see some areas for improvement:

-- I think the load times could definitely be improved, especially considering this is a static site.
-I'll likely have a future post on optimization.
+- Some optimizations could definitely improve load times.
+I'll likely write a future post about this.
-- I need to take a look at how highlight.js both identifies various types of languages, as well as adjust the colors it uses.
+- I'd very much like to be able to partially render blog posts on the index page (a title and two paragraphs or so).
-- Put simply, I just need to write more!
+- Simply put, I need to write more.

-Of course, the last is the most difficult of the three for me...which also means it is the most important.
+Of course, the last of these is the most difficult for me, which is often a sign that it is the most important.